 What is vision therapy?

 Vision therapy is a way to help maintain or improve visual skills, visual processing, visual endurance and interpreting of visual information.
 The goal of vision therapy is to make visual tasks easier, more efficient and more comfortable for adult and pediatric patients.

-“Vision guides daily function, and vision therapy can help to improve quality of life,” says Kathryn Tuazon, MS, OTR/L, an occupational therapist at JFK Johnson Rehabilitation Institute.
+“Vision guides daily function, and vision therapy can help to improve quality of life,” says Kathryn Tuazon, MS, OTR/L.

 What symptoms can vision therapy treat?